Voleisho/Games-similarity-search-engine/README.md

 The search engine leverages the power of pre-trained transformer models from the **transformers** library.
 It processes user input, whether it's a game title for recommendation or a game category for grouping similar games.

 #### 1. Game Recommendations:
-By using the DistilBERT model from transformers, the search engine performs similarity analysis between the user-provided game title and the game titles available in the dataset.
-It calculates cosine similarity scores and provides a list of game recommendations based on the input game title.
+The search engine utilizes the DistilBERT model from the transformers library to perform similarity analysis between the user-provided game title and the game descriptions available in the dataset.
+It calculates cosine similarity scores based on the game descriptions and provides a list of game recommendations that are similar to the user's input game title.

 #### 2. Game Categorization:
 The search engine enables users to input a game category of their interest.
 It uses the pre-trained DistilBERT model to calculate cosine similarity between the user-provided category and the game categories available in the dataset.
 The search engine then returns a list of games that belong to the most similar category, along with their prices.

 ## Dialogflow Integration with Flask
-The Dialogflow Integration branch focuses on incorporating the search engine functionality into a chatbot powered by Dialogflow.
+The Dialogflow Integration part focuses on incorporating the search engine functionality into a chatbot powered by Dialogflow.
 The chatbot will enable users to interact with the game similarity search engine through natural language queries.

-### Usage
-Once the integration is complete, users can communicate with the chatbot by providing game titles or categories as inputs.
-The chatbot will respond with game recommendations or a list of games that belong to the most similar category, along with their prices.